 Celebrating Our Commitment to the Real Living Wage

-We are delighted to announce that we have been accredited as a Living Wage Employer.
+We are delighted to be accredited as a Living Wage Employer.

 Our commitment will ensure everyone working at SCAPE receives the real Living Wage, which is based on the actual cost of living and is significantly higher than the government’s minimum wage.